 The adventures of selkie THE Fox: World's end

 Atop the barren earth, she stood, playing the haunting melody of a song that had once brought merriment and cheer.
-Selkie hated it, but she could never bring herself to play the song as she first performed it before the ending came to the world and those unlucky enough to bear witness to it.
-Years ago, she once longed for the glories of Rogard, for his grand ending of this world and the beginning of a new prosperous better one.
+Selkie hated it, but she could never bring herself to play the song as she first performed it before the ending of the world and those unlucky enough to bear witness to it.
+Years ago, she longed for the glories of Rogard, for his grand ending of this world and the beginning of a new prosperous one.
 And in some distant corner of her mind, part of her still did.
-Yet what she saw before her wasn’t what Rogard taught in his scriptures, nor did this resemble what her friend and herald preached about.
+Yet what she saw before her wasn’t what Rogard taught in his scriptures, nor did this resemble what her friend and herald preached of.
 Instead, she saw an endless expanse of plains and hills.
 Not even ruins of the old civilizations remained.

 Selkie’s tail flickered as if begging her to resume playing her violin.
 Or perhaps, to return home to the city they failed to save.
 One city survived the false apocalypse, but she and the others shouldn’t call it surviving.
 After Selkie’s inability to control the device that would have returned them to the Spire, Kya attempted to warp Amaris and its inhabitants to another plane of existence.
 Instead, they found themselves on a ruined planet, destroyed by the queen who the legends predestined them to defeat.

 But when has destiny ever played out?

 Selkie spat on the ground and stomped her spittle underfoot.
 They never witnessed the fall of the Spire, but every night, Selkie dreamed of its end.
 She saw that queen, that evil, manipulative bitch ravaging their allies as the demons rose out of the Labyrinth to twist the world in their image.
 She saw the valiant goblin septuplets perishing under a wave of Reverent, those ghostly armored guards the queen commanded.
 No one could stop the Reverent.
 They slaughtered all who stood within the Spire.